Explore Bo'ness and the Falkirk area

 Situated on the southern shore of the Firth of Forth looking across to Fife, this

-15th century castle offers stunning views and impressive architecture.
+15th century castle, shaped like a ship, offers stunning views and impressive architecture.

 This 134 mile walk, which stretches across Scotland's heartland and through the